nanomq/nanomq/docs/en_US/bridges/quic-bridge.md

 - Switch for hybrid bridging mode: `bridges.mqtt.name.hybrid_bridging` <!--add a link or section about the hybrid bridging contents are ready-->
 - [Switch for multi-stream bridging](#quic-multi-stream-bridging): `bridges.mqtt.name.multi_stream`

-If you choose to use HOCON configuration format, apart from writing the related configurations directly into `nanomq.conf`, you can also define a separate configuration file for bridging, such as `nanomq_bridge.conf`.
+If you choose to use HOCON configuration format and NanoMQ version >= 0.19, apart from writing the related configurations directly into `nanomq.conf`, you can also define a separate configuration file for bridging, such as `nanomq_bridge.conf`.
 You can then include this file in `nanomq.conf` using HOCON's `include` syntax.

 Example: